MicrosoftDocs/cpp-docs/docs/ide/vcpp-directories-property-page.md

 Directories in which to search for source files to use for IntelliSense.

 **Exclude Directories**<br/>
-Directories not to search when checking for build dependencies.
-If your project has large stable libraries (such as Boost), you can potentially speed up build times by excluding those directories from the dependency check that is performed before each compilation.
+Before each compilation, Visual Studio queries the timestamp on all files to determine whether any have been modified since the previous compilation.
+If your project has large stable libraries, you can potentially speed up build times by excluding those directories from the timestamp check.

 ## Sharing the Settings